Naval High School (Turkey): Republic period (1923–present)

 With the abolition of the Ottoman Empire and the proclamation of the Republic of Turkey in 1923, the name of the school was changed to "Deniz Lisesi".

 It is seen that in Republic Period the cadets admitted to Naval School were to be educated over deck, engine, and secretary divisions.
 The training term for deck and engine divisions was four years, the first year of which was the preparation period.
 Cadets that could graduate at the end of this period, underwent a course for another year, after then, they commenced their duties in the Navy by being promoted to engineer (ensign).

 Heybeliada Naval School was given the name of "Naval High School" by the command of General Chief of Staff on 27 May 1928, and the curriculum of military schools was applied in the new education term beginning on the first of August.
 This new education and training system, began in 1928, was applied for two academic years.
 Naval High School and Naval Basic School were re-united at the facilities of Heybeliada under the name of "Naval Academy and High School".

 When the Second World War started in 1941 and Germans began to occupy Balkans, the transportation of the Naval Schools to Anatolia was necessary.
-And on May 23, Naval Academy and High School were transported to Infantry Barracks in Mersin.
+And on 23 May the Naval Academy and High School were transported to Infantry Barracks in Mersin.
 Naval Academy and High School located in this place unsuitable for education until 9 September 1946, when it was transferred back to Heybeliada.